The 5 love languages of your learners

 Identify Your Learners’ Needs

-My story begins in true Melburnian style: I was eating brunch near the beach with a friend.
-While the meal itself wasn’t noteworthy, the topic of discussion was.
-My friend, the same friend who had frequently mentioned all the ‘perks’ of her company, had left the job.
+The story begins with a friend, the same friend who had frequently mentioned all the ‘perks’ of her company, had now left the job.
 As I was under the impression the company was a great place to work, I was really surprised.
 When I expressed my shock, she explained that one of the main reasons she left was lack of feedback and support from her manager.

 To help me understand her decision, she drew an analogy from ‘The 5 Love Languages’ and exclaimed that she had a different ‘love language’ than the organisation.